projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN high-level design overview
 ###############################

-ACRN is an open source reference hypervisor (HV) that runs on top of Intel platforms (APL, KBL, etc) for heterogeneous scenarios such as the Software Defined Cockpit (SDC), or the In-Vehicle Experience (IVE) for automotive, or HMI & real-time OS for industry.
-ACRN provides embedded hypervisor vendors with a reference
-I/O mediation solution with a permissive license and provides auto makers and industry users a reference software stack for corresponding use.
+ACRN is an open source reference hypervisor (HV) that runs on top of Intel platforms (APL, KBL, etc.) for heterogeneous scenarios such as the Software-defined Cockpit (SDC), or the In-vehicle Experience (IVE) for automotive, or HMI & real-time OS for industry.
+ACRN provides embedded hypervisor vendors with a reference I/O mediation solution with a permissive license and provides auto makers and industry users a reference software stack for corresponding use.

 ACRN Supported Use Cases
 ************************